Timothy Hyde: Biography

 He has appeared on the cover of many leading industry journals including Australian Magic Monthly, Genii Journal & Magicana magazines.
-In 2012 he was the featured interview in Magic State of Mind, a series that has featured many of the magic industry's biggest names.

 In 1999 he set up the MagicCoach project, coaching other magicians worldwide and publishing both books and online newsletters.
-The newsletter was one of the first regular online magic marketing newsletters, with guest contributors including – Mac King, James Randi and Billy McComb and a subscriber base of over 2000.
+This newsletter was one of the first regular online magic marketing newsletters, with guest contributors including – Mac King, James Randi and Billy McComb and a subscriber base of over 2000.
 He has a number of publications for performers.

 Since 2000 he has worked mainly in the corporate area, both as an entertainer, speaker and Master of Ceremonies.
 In 2006, he was awarded the Walter Dickman Award by the National Speakers Association of Australia for services to the speaking industry and the community.
 He has been engaged by the National Speakers Association of Australia to be Master of Ceremonies at their own convention from 2003 – 2009. and at the NSA (USA) convention.
-His blending of magic and being an MC has taken him around the world, presenting in Australia, New Zealand, Hawaii, South Africa, Cambodia, USA and Hong Kong multiple times in the last few years.
+His blending of magic and being an MC has taken him around the world, presenting in Australia, New Zealand, Hawaii, South Africa, Cambodia, USA and Hong Kong.

 In 2011 he set up an online training business and YouTube channel ExpertMC.com for people wanting to become better MC's or to create a business around the skill.

 He has also appeared as a headline entertainer on luxury cruise ships.
 Appearances included Cunard's Queen Mary 2, Crystal Symphony, Silversea Cruises's Cloud & Shadow, and multiple contracts on Princess, P&O Australia & P&O UK.
 He retired from cruise ship performance in 2018 to concentrate on managing his wife's art career.